rmob/ecommerce-backend/README.md

 ## Usage

-Open the application through your CLI and start writing notes in oyour client browser.
+Open the application through your CLI..

 ## Testing